MandelV/GoFrequencyAnalysis/README.md

 # How to use

-So, to do some analysis you just need three thing : a text, a counter which also contains your text and the interface IFreqAnalysis
+So, to do some analysis you just need two things : a text and a counter which also contains your text.
 Here an example :

 ```Go